-Whisk together all the ingredients for the marinade in a large bowl.
+- Whisk together all the ingredients for the marinade in a large bowl.
 This is a really fun, simple task for little hands.

-Place the chicken wings into the marinade, coating the meat evenly.
+- Place the chicken wings into the marinade, coating the meat evenly.
 Leave to marinate overnight.

-Preheat the oven to gas 6, 200°C, fan 180°C.
+- Preheat the oven to gas 6, 200°C, fan 180°C.

-Place the wings and marinade into a roasting tray, making sure the wings are evenly spread and covered in the marinade.
+- Place the wings and marinade into a roasting tray, making sure the wings are evenly spread and covered in the marinade.
 Reduce the temperature slightly and loosely cover with tin foil if you are using a fan assisted oven (you may need to remove the cover at the end of the process in order to colour the wings).

-Roast the chicken wings in the oven for approximately 1 hour, getting the kids to stir them every 10 minutes or so to ensure they cook evenly, while you carefully supervise and hold the baking tray which will be hot.
+- Roast the chicken wings in the oven for approximately 1 hour, getting the kids to stir them every 10 minutes or so to ensure they cook evenly, while you carefully supervise and hold the baking tray which will be hot.
 Roast until completely cooked and the juices run clear when a skewer is inserted.

-The juices and marinade in the pan will reduce a little during the cooking process, however, if the wings are cooked but not sticky - pour the liquid into a pan and boil until syrupy.
+- The juices and marinade in the pan will reduce a little during the cooking process, however, if the wings are cooked but not sticky - pour the liquid into a pan and boil until syrupy.

-Remove the wings from the oven and pour over the reduced sauce.
+- Remove the wings from the oven and pour over the reduced sauce.
 Serve immediately.

 A recipe from the Great British Chefs light meals and snacks collection.

-For top tips on protecting you and your family when preparing raw meat and poultry, visit Food Safety in the Home and view the full Food safety at home video.
+For top tips on protecting you and your family when preparing raw meat and poultry, visit Food Safety in the Home.